AlirezaRahi/Brain-Tumor/README.md

 Please feel free to contact me directly.
 I would be happy to share the model files individually under appropriate academic agreements.

+## Citation

+If you use this work in your research, please cite the paper:

+> **Rahi, A.** (2025). *Stacked CNN Architectures for Robust Brain Tumor MRI Classification*. medRxiv. https://doi.org/10.1101/2025.08.05.25333032

+If you use the code implementation (software, scripts, etc.), please also cite:

+> **Rahi, A.** (2025). *Stacked CNN Architectures for Robust Brain Tumor MRI Classification* [Computer software].
+GitHub repository, *AlirezaRahi/Brain-Tumor*.
+Retrieved from https://github.com/AlirezaRahi/Brain-Tumor

 **Contact for model requests:**
 - 📧 Email: alireza.rahi@outlook.com
 - 💼 LinkedIn: https://www.linkedin.com/in/alireza-rahi-6938b4154/